Bromo-DragonFLY

-Bromo-DragonFLY, also known as 3C-Bromo-Dragonfly or DOB-Dragonfly, is a psychedelic drug of the phenethylamine, DOx, and FLY families.
+Bromo-DragonFLY, also known as DOB-DragonFLY (DOB-DFLY), is a psychedelic drug of the phenethylamine, DOx, and FLY families.
 It is taken orally.
 The drug has a delayed onset of up to 6 hours and a very long duration of up to 1 to 3 days.

 Side effects of Bromo-DragonFLY include nausea and vomiting, headache, tachycardia, hypertension, anxiety, panic attacks, pupil dilation, convulsions and vasoconstriction, among others.
 The drug acts as an agonist of the serotonin 5-HT_{2} receptors, including the serotonin 5-HT_{2A}, 5-HT_{2B}, and 5-HT_{2C} receptors.
 It is also a potent monoamine oxidase A (MAO-A) inhibitor.

 Bromo-DragonFLY was first described in the scientific literature by David E. Nichols and colleagues in 1998.
 It was encountered as a novel designer drug in 2006.
 The drug has been associated with an unusually high degree of toxicity and numerous hospitalizations and fatalities.
 It has become a controlled substance in various countries in the world.

 Use and effects

+Bromo-DragonFLY was not included nor mentioned in Alexander Shulgin's 1991 book PiHKAL (Phenethylamines I Have Known and Loved) as it had not yet been discovered.
+However, he subsequently described it in his 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds.
 The dose range of Bromo-DragonFLY is not precisely known, but typical doses are in the range of 100 to 1,000 μg orally.
 However, a death has been reported at approximately 700 μg Bromo-DragonFLY.
 Its onset can be delayed by up to 6 hours and its duration is in the range of 12 to 24 hours for many users, but can be up to 2 to 3 days.
 The drug's effects include profound hallucinations and visual distortions, sound alterations, a sense of connection or belonging with other realities, a sense of peace and well-being, emotional stimulation, and meeting with entities.